ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/AWS Account Setup Guide.md

     ```
 9. Click on `Create policy`

-Your AWS accounts within your organization is now restricted to creating resources in the regions `ap-southeast-1`
+Your AWS accounts within your organization are now restricted to creating resources in the regions `ap-southeast-1`
 Singapore region.

 ## Programmatic Access to AWS